ibmresilient/resilient-community-apps/fn_extrahop/README.md

 **_NOTE:_** Get detection note will fail if `Detection Tracking` is enabled on ExtraHop.

-An example workflow that uses this IBM SOAR function is `Example: Extrahop Reveal(x) update detection`.
+An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) update detection`.

 * The current note is retrieved from the ExtraHop detection when a matching SOAR incident is closed.

-The workflow is initiated by the automatic datatable rule `Example: Extrahop Reveal(x) update detection` whern a SOAR incident is closed
+The workflow is initiated by the automatic data table rule `Example: Extrahop Reveal(x) update detection` whern a SOAR incident is closed

 <details><summary>Inputs:</summary>
 <p>